 • Allow for rest after treatment, if possible.
 This is difficult for most individuals, but the benefits from your treatment will increase if you can allow yourself at least one hour to rest and relax (lie down, take a walk, etc) after your appointment.

-• Follow Sarah’s herbal, lifestyle and dietary recommendations.
-If Sarah’s prescribes you an herbal formula, makes dietary suggestions or recommends lifestyle changes try and follow them.
-She makes these suggestions so that you will see results more quickly!
+• Follow herbal, lifestyle and dietary recommendations to see if they create improvement.
+If you are offered and accept an herbal formula, dietary suggestions or recommendations on lifestyle changes try and follow them to see if they help.

 • Food.
-Eliminate processed foods containing chemical preservatives, dyes, flavor enhancers, high fructose corn syrup, trans-fatty acids (partially hydrogenated oils) and MSG.
+Try to eliminate processed foods containing chemical preservatives, dyes, flavor enhancers, high fructose corn syrup, trans-fatty acids (partially hydrogenated oils) and MSG.
 Reduce sugar intake as much as possible.
-Try and eat local, organic “whole foods” as much as possible.

 • Water.
 Our bodies need 8-10 8oz. glasses of pure water each day.
-Avoid water treated with chlorine or fluoride unless it has been properly filtered.
-If you purchase and store water make sure that it is in glass containers or BPA-free plastics.
+Avoid water treated with chlorine unless it has been properly filtered.

 • Rest.
 Without adequate sleep and rest our bodies are not able to repair the damage caused by stress.
 We each require a different amount of rest for optimal functioning and we usually know when we are not getting enough.
-Make time for more rest if you feel tired.
+Try and make time for more rest if you feel tired.

 • Oxygen.
-We breathe an average of 12-15 times every minute, but the number of individuals who have problems (neck/shoulder tension, headaches, stress-related illnesses) from low-grade, long term oxygen depletion is astounding.
+We breathe an average of 12-15 times every minute, but the number of individuals who have problems (neck/shoulder tension, headaches, stress-related illnesses) from low-grade oxygen depletion is astounding.
 Breathe deeply for good health!

 Acupuncture and Insurance